MSnow-21/Professional_README_Generator/README.md

 6. Questions

-## Installation_Instructions:
+## Installation Instructions:

-* To create initialize npm application and create package.json document enter this command: npm init
+* To create initialize npm application and create package.json document enter this command: 1

-* To download npm inquirer application enter in this command: npm i inquirer
+* To download npm inquirer application enter in this command: 1

 Usage Information